‘The Young And The Restless’ Spoilers: Phyllis Betrays Her Co-Conspirators

-New The Young and the Restless spoilers show that when push comes to shove, Phyllis has no problem at all making a deal and leaving her co-conspirators from the Fab Four to take the fall for J.T.’s murder.
+New Young and the Restless spoilers show that when push comes to shove, Phyllis has no problem at all making a deal and leaving her co-conspirators from the Fab Four to take the fall for J.T.’s murder.

 Sharon (Sharon Case) caved and told Rey (Jordi Vilasuso) what happened the night J.T.
 (Thad Luckinbill) died.
 Of course, Nikki (Melody Thomas Scott) was already in jail, but then authorities arrested Sharon, Victoria (Amelia Heinle), and Phyllis (Gina Tognoni), according to Inquisitr‘s daily Y&R recap.

 Gina Tognoni explained the complicated situation to Soap Opera Digest recently.
-The Phyllis actress revealed that after the arrest, Rey and Christine (Lauralee Bell) keep the Fab Four separate, so Phyllis has no idea what her co-conspirators disclose.
-While Sharon recants, and Victora denies everything while Nikki sticks to her original confession, Phyllis begs Christine to make a deal with her.
+The Phyllis actress revealed that after the arrest, Rey and Christine (Lauralee Bell) keep the Fab Four separate, so Phyllis has no idea what her co-conspirators are disclosing.
+While Sharon recants, and Victoria denies everything, Nikki sticks to her original confession, and Phyllis begs Christine to make a deal with her.

-Tognoni said, “Phyllis and Christine share a complicated past, which both helps and hinders the situation.
+“Phyllis and Christine share a complicated past, which both helps and hinders the situation.
 They both know each other very well, so they are very aware of how to push each other’s buttons.
-Of course, Phyllis would rather not be in a position to ask ‘Cricket’ for anything, but desperate times call for desperate measures.”
+Of course, Phyllis would rather not be in a position to ask ‘Cricket’ for anything, but desperate times call for desperate measures,” Tognoni said.

 Today on #YR, Phyllis covers her tracks.
 WATCH FULL EPISODE: https://t.co/7W0KdTQZXH pic.twitter.com/GmEBSJbxy9